 The acclaimed bestseller, now in English!

-Machines That Think Artificial Intelligence: How It Works and What It Means For Us
+Machines That Think How Artificial Intelligence Works and What It Means for Us

 written by